 I have been really dealing with endometriosis and its variety of symptoms since 2008.
-Being a Registered Nurse, I trust other health care professionals to know what is best for me and my health; at the same time, educating yourself and knowing what is best for you is extremely important because this disease affects each person differently.
+Being a Registered Nurse, I trust other health care professionals to know what is best for me and my health; but at the same time, educating yourself and knowing what is best for you is extremely important because this disease affects each person differently.

 When I researched Endometriosis at the time of my diagnosis, I found a short paragraph stating it causes period pain (which is a complete understatement for those who have experienced this pain) and can cause issues with fertility.
 I thought to myself, I’m young and otherwise healthy so I'll be fine.
-Had I known what I was going to go through these last 5 years of my life, I would have looked further into this disease and what preventative measures could have been taken then.
+Had I known what I was going to go through in the years to follow, I would have looked further into this disease and what preventative measures could have been taken then.